+In this context, the Christian Democratic appropriation of >Black is beautiful appears in a different light - and in some ways as a typical product of its time.
+The use of the Black freedom struggle to fashion a rebellious image and further other political agendas was quite common around 1968, even if the idea of Christian Democratic may seem particularly counterintuitive to us today.

+>rebels in black

-In this context, the Christian Democratic appropriation of >Black is beautiful< appears in a different light - and in some ways as a typical product of its time.
-The use of the Black freedom struggle to fashion a rebellious image and further other political agendas was quite common around 1968, even if the idea of Christian Democratic >rebels in black< may seem particularly counterintuitive to us today.
-At the time, not even their political opponents raised objections on grounds of race: in a response to their rivals' new campaign, the Social Democrats did not take any issue with the Christian Democrats' insensitive appropriation of an anti-racist slogan but solely with the fact that they had dared to call themselves >beautiful<. >Surely, no one had thought of [CSU leader Franz Josef] Strauß<, the SPD taunted in a press release, the author of which had clearly overlooked the fact that the >Black is beautiful< movement was at least partly about body positivity.
+At the time, not

+even their political opponents raised objections on grounds of race: in a response to their rivals' new campaign, the Social Democrats did not take any issue with the the fact that they had dared to call themselves >beautiful<</br> .>Surely, no one had thought of [CSU leader Franz Josef] Strauß which had clearly overlooked the fact that the >Black is beautiful movement was at least partly about body positivity.